 What is Takt Time?

 It’s better to picture takt time as a rate rather than a time, as its name suggests.
 Imagine that you are working at the very end of a long assembly line.
 The line has 5 different processes.
 The lead time would be the time it takes to complete one unit of product from start to finish.
-In between that time, each process is working at different cycle times to produce the products, adding to the overall lead time.
-Your job consists of placing a tag on the product and setting in on a skid (the last part of the process).
+In between that time, each process works at different cycle times to produce the products, adding to the overall lead time.
+Let us say your job consists of placing a tag on a product and setting it on a pallet (the last part of the process).
 The interval from the time one unit is set on the skid till the time another is set on the skid is the takt time.

 Takt time is measured by dividing the available production time by the number of units that customers demand.
-Units shouldn’t be too difficult to measure, but you do have to put some thought in the numerator.
+Units shouldn’t be too difficult to measure, but you do have to put some thought into the numerator.
 For instance, you must know how much time is available (with a deduction of employee breaks) and per what unit of time.
-There is not really a rule of thumb to go with when coming up with the time units to use.
+There is no rule of thumb to go with when coming up with the time units to use.
 This should be dictated by reviewing the last process and determining if takt time should be seconds, minutes, hours, or even days.

 Takt Time Equation

 Takt Time can be measured by dividing the net time available to work divided by the total demand for the product as shown in the equation below:

 Ta= Net time available

 Td = Total demand